magento/devdocs/guides/v2.0/test/unit/writing_testable_code.md

 If cannot avoid using `getParams()`, you can do any of the following:

 *   Add the `getParams()` method to `RequestInterface`
-*   Make `MyClass` dependant on `HttpRequest` directly instead of using `RequestInterface` as a constructor argument.
+*   Make `MyClass` dependant on `HttpRequest` directly instead of using `RequestInterface` as a constructor argument

 The benefit *interfaces* offer is that interfaces keep code decoupled from implementation details.
-This means that future changes won't cause your code to fail unless the interface is changed, too.
+This means that future changes won't cause your code to fail unless the interface is changed too.

 Also, interfaces can very easily be replaced by test doubles (also referred to as *mocks*).
 Mocking concrete classes can be much more complex.

-### Class and method size
+## Class and method size

-Try to keep the number of methods in a class and the number of lines of code per method as small as possible.
+Try to keep the number of methods in a class and the number of lines of code per method as few as possible.

 Shorter methods do less, which in turn means they are easier to test.
 The same is true for small classes.

-As a rule of thumb, try to keep methods to 5 or less lines of code.
+As a rule of thumb, try to keep methods to five or fewer lines of code.

 ### Testing private and protected methods

 When you see the need to write tests for `private` scope methods, it usually is a sign that the class under test is doing too much.

-Consider extracting that functionality into a separate class and using that as a collaborator.
-The extracted class then provides the functionality via a public method and can easily be tested.
+Consider extracting the private functionality into a separate class and using that class as a collaborator.
+The extracted class then provides the functionality using a public method and can easily be tested.

-### Helpful principles
+## Helpful principles

-Many good practices for development in general and object oriented programming in particular have been formulated as principles over the last decades.
+Many good practices for software development in general and object oriented programming in particular have been formulated as principles over the last decades.
 Applying these rules of thumb helps to keep code in good shape and also leads to more easily testable code.

-The following list principles are by no means complete, but they might serve as a starting point when trying to write testable code.
+The following list principles are by no means complete, but they might serve as a starting point when you start to write testable code.

-#### Tell, don't ask
+### Tell, don't ask

 Try to use a few getters as possible.
-Instead use methods that tell the objects directly what to do.
+Instead, use methods that tell the objects directly what to do.
 Asking for object values is a sign of misplaced responsibilities.
-Kent Beck called that "feature envy".
+[Kent Beck](https://en.wikipedia.org/wiki/Kent_Beck){:target="_blank"} called that "feature envy".

+If a class requires data, consider moving code that requires the data into the same class.
+TBD

-Consider moving the code in that needs the value into the other class that has the data available.
+Consider moving the code in that needs the value into a class that has the data available.

 The following example code exhibits feature envy:

-{%highlight php%}
+{%highlight php startinline=true %}
 function extractMatchingDocuments(Document $searchDoc, array $documents) {
     return array_filter($documents, function (Document $doc) use ($searchDoc){